Russia pounds Ukraine, targeting supply of Western arms

 Kremlin spokesman Dmitry Peskov dismissed the speculation as “nonsense.”

-As areas across Ukraine came under renewed attack, Belarus, which Russia used as a staging ground for its invasion, announced military exercises starting Wednesday.
+Meanwhile, Belarus, which Russia used as a staging ground for its invasion, announced the start of military exercises Wednesday.
 A top Ukrainian official said the country will be ready to act if Belarus joins the fighting.

 The attacks on rail infrastructure were meant to disrupt the delivery of Western weapons, Russian Defense Ministry spokesman Maj.
 Gen. Igor Konashenkov said.
 Defense Minister Sergei Shoigu said the West is “stuffing Ukraine with weapons.”

-Note: This story has been updated to correct that von der Leyen was speaking Strasbourg, not Brussels.